sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 127.0.0.1    *your_host_name* localhost
 ```

-No, we will install and configure wpa_supplicant to enable wireless networking.
+Now, we will install and configure wpa_supplicant to enable wireless networking.

 - install wpa_supplicant (with some other wireless utilities) by typing `emerge net-wireless/wpa_supplicant net-wireless/wireless-tools net-wireless/iw`

-- as we did previously, edit the `/etc/wpa_supplicant/wpa_supplicant.conf` file
+- as we did previously, edit the `/etc/wpa_supplicant/wpa_supplicant.conf` file:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=wheel